adiexpress/orionmk1/README.md

 <img width="1244" height="830" alt="Group 1-3" src="https://github.com/user-attachments/assets/39eb01a0-8b20-4a39-95c1-0288d550b705" />

-ORION is a ceiling-mounted robot arm system designed to assist at a workstation.
+ORION is a robot arm system designed to assist at a workstation.
 Inspired by Doctor Octopus from Spider-Man, it features a flexible tendon-driven tentacle spine arm with a 3-jaw gripper, 3 wide-angle AI cameras linked together, local voice recognition, and object detection — all running fully offline on a Raspberry Pi 5 with a Raspberry Pi AI HAT+ (Hailo-8 NPU, 26 TOPS).

 The hub is a wide shallow tray (Pi and HAT side by side) keeping hub height under 1.7 inches, leaving 5.8 inches of clearance above the monitors.
-It detaches via a quick-release plate and runs standalone on a camera tripod from an Anker power bank.
+It detaches via a quick-release plate and runs standalone on a camera tripod from a power bank.

 The spine is cable-tendon driven — 3 Dyneema UHMWPE cables (65-80lb, ~0.4mm) run through PTFE-lined channels in 9 triangular PETG segments, pulled by 3 MG996R base servos for full 3D motion.
 Each segment is an equilateral triangle (70mm sides, 35mm body) with M4 RC rod-end ball joints alternating 90 degrees per segment.
 Total reach: ~19.5 inches